bretts/fun-crawler/README.md

 		2) Navigate to the URL you want to crawl.

-		3) Click on the drifter icon in the browser
+		3) Click on the funCrawler icon in the browser

 		4) Click start